Preventing and managing aggressive behaviour in people with dementia

-Working out what might be triggering the behaviour may make it easier to prevent it.
+Working out what might be triggering aggressive behaviour may make it easier to prevent it.
 Always try to see things from the person’s perspective.
 Think about the situations where they’ve become aggressive, and to try to find what has triggered this response.

 Think about what you know about the person and their life.
 Be aware of their beliefs and thoughts and try not to argue with them.
 For example, if the person has always valued their privacy and independence, then being helped with eating or washing might cause them to become angry.

 See our information on Reducing and managing behaviour that challenges.

 Managing the person's wellbeing

 - If the person enjoys music, help them to listen or take part in making music.
 This could be supporting them to listen to a favourite piece or types of music using a radio, virtual assistant or other device.
 They might enjoy being involved in music in groups (singing, playing instruments) or music therapy (with a trained professional).
 If there is a certain time of day when the person tends to seem agitated or become aggressive, it may help to put on some music that you know they enjoy at that time.
 If a particular activity, such as bathing, can lead to them behaving aggressively, put on some music before you begin.

 - Try to ensure that the person is getting enough sleep.
 Tiredness can lead to feeling overwhelmed and frustrated, making aggressive behaviour more likely.

 - Create a calm environment.
 This could include soft blankets or cushions and pictures that the person finds comforting.
 Ensure the person is comfortable.
 Soft music or nature sounds, and fragrances such as lavender, can also help.